-Gaming. a hobby that's religiously adored by millions around the world.
-An aid to depression, a legitimate escape from the struggles of everyday life, social alienation, and even life-threatening illness.
-A global behemoth of an industry that's worth billions and billions of dollars, and makes more money annually than the music and movie machines combined.
+Gaming.
+A hobby that's religiously adored by millions around the world.
+An aid to depression, a legitimate escape from the struggles of everyday life, social alienation and even life-threatening illness.
+A global behemoth of an industry that's worth billions and billions of dollars, and makes more money per annum than the music and movie machines combined.
 A cultural cauldron of bubbling communities, passionate devotees, and dedicated, talented developers.
-The cast-iron key to thousands of beautifully realized worlds, characters, and stories—each one more memorable and wonderful than the last.
+The cast iron key to thousands of beautifully realised worlds, characters and stories – each one more memorable and wonderful than the last.

-But enough of the saccharine, simpering, sycophantic shit—I need to get a few things off my chest.
+But enough of the saccharine, simpering, sycophantic shite – I need to get a few things off my chest.
 Here are the ten things that I hate the most about gaming in 2015.

 "Wait until I tell dad you collect toy figures now," my charming younger brother threatened the other weekend.
-At the ripe old age of 30, I couldn't give a beaker of monkey's tit milk what either of my parents think about my extracurricular activities, but his words ricocheted around the inside of my head for hours afterwards nonetheless.
+At the ripe old age of thirty, I couldn't give a beaker of monkey's tit milk what my either of my parents think about my extra-curricular activities, but his words ricocheted around the inside of my head for hours afterwards nonetheless.

-Oh, and Dad, if you're reading: as if being shitty at sports and having long hair wasn't bad enough, for the last few months I have been systematically researching and purchasing a series of five-inch figurines based on Nintendo characters.
+Oh, and dad, if you're reading: as if being shit at sport and having long hair wasn't bad enough, for the last few months I have been systematically researching and purchasing a series of five-inch figurines based on Nintendo characters.
 I'll expect the adoption certificate in the post soon.

 The other day I got stuck, so I fired up a gameplay broadcast for Resident Evil Revelations 2 on the Xbox One.
 A chirpy little dickhead bobbed around in the corner of the screen, asking people to like and subscribe to his videos every two minutes.
 At least.